QC Bike Collective’s mission is to to get, and keep, the Manchester community riding bicycles, safely and affordably.

 We provide space, tools, and equipment, so that community members can repair their bicycles at minimal cost, with our help.
 We also accept donated bicycles, salvage useful parts & recycle them, or return them to working order & sell them at an affordable price.

-We would like to take this opportunity to thank the community for all of the support we’ve received in such a short time.
+We would also like to take this opportunity to thank the Greater Manchester community for all of the support they’ve shown us, in such a short time.